 (9) A simple meditation technique is sitting in a quiet place with eyes-closed for a few minutes while focusing on your in-out breath or on your abdomen rising-falling.
 Anytime you catch yourself being distracted by a thought, sound, etc, go back to focusing on your breath or abdomen movement.
 After a few minutes, you'll notice your breath getting deeper and longer with its mind-calming effect.
 With practice, it gets easier.
 Donation-based ten-day meditation retreats that teach vipassana ("insight" meditation) are available worldwide.
 Through practicing detached self-observation (of sensations in the body), the mind experiences 'impermanence" and becomes calm and open to insights.
 People in the West vs. the East (like Asia) may find sitting (passive) meditation difficult since our minds are overactive, so many may find dynamic (active) meditation like tai chi, qi gong, yoga, nature hiking, etc easier and more beneficial.
 My experience and recommendation is to practice a dynamic type of meditation first and then follow it immediately with a few minutes of sitting meditation since the body is relaxed and the mind is much more quiet after physical activity.
 The WimHof breathing exercise is excellent for alkalizing and energizing the body and mind, thus offering many health benefits.

 (11) Practice expressing your emotions rather than repressing them which is harmful.
 Repressed emotions create serious physical and mental health problems.
-So talk about it with someone or imagine person involved is there and have a conversation, or write it down (daily 'mind journal' of feelings and thoughts, or write a letter but don't send it), or draw/doodle.
-Or express it directly if you're in a comfortable, safe place: cry if you're sad, tremble if you're scared, scream out loud or move chaotically (hit pillow, throw a tantrum, dance) if you're angry.
+So talk about it with someone or imagine the person involved is there and have a conversation, or write it down (daily 'mind journal' of feelings and thoughts, or write a letter but don't send it), or draw/doodle/color.
+Or express it directly if you're in a comfortable, safe place: cry if you're sad, tremble or shake if you're scared, scream out loud or move chaotically (hit pillow, throw a tantrum, dance) if you're angry.
 This will release/transform those negative "e-motions" which are nothing but "energy in motion".
 You'll feel peaceful and energized afterwards.
 The emotional freedom technique (EFT) or "acu-tapping" is a useful simple tool for removing negative emotions/thoughts/beliefs using psychological acupressure.
 When we suppress our emotions or don't know how to express and release them in a healthy way, we develop addictive behaviors/habits and/or substance-abuse.
 We do this in order to block and numb the pain, anger, grief, shame, guilt, resentment, fear, etc, and to give ourselves a false sense of control.
-These fear-based behaviors are developed in early childhood experiences (and stored in the subconscious mind).
-Some examples are: taking care of others (selfless caregivers), workaholic (no time for emotion), hoarding (to replace loss), eating disorders, compulsive behaviors like excessive shopping/cleaning/gambling/technology/gaming/social media/etc, alcohol, prescription medications, street drugs, etc. Practicing detached (non-judgmental) awareness of our fears and unpleasant feelings (mental and emotional issues) as they arise and expressing them helps let them go.
+These fear-based behaviors are developed in early childhood traumatic experiences (then repressed and stored in the subconscious mind, also called the 'shadow').
+Some examples are: taking care of others (selfless caregivers), workaholic (no time for emotion), hoarding (to replace loss), eating disorders, compulsive behaviors like excessive shopping/cleaning/gambling/technology/gaming/social media/etc, alcohol, prescription medications, street drugs, etc. Inner shadow work to integrate our shadow is vital.
+Practicing detached (non-judgmental) awareness of our fears and unpleasant feelings (mental and emotional issues) as they arise and expressing them helps let them go.
 Medicinal visionary plants like ayahuasca and iboga are also helpful and best taken with a shaman in a natural setting.

 (12) Connect and spend quality time with family, loved ones, and with close positive like-minded friends.
 Avoid unhealthy, energy-draining, toxic relationships.
 All relationships must be based on respect, trust, and communication.